Runtime-Learner/McGill-BattleBots-Club/Projects/README.md

-# MUST INCLUDE BOM FILE FOR EACH PROJECT (BILL OF MATERIALS)
+# MUST INCLUDE BOM FILE FOR EACH PROJECT (BILL OF MATERIALS).
+LCSC WEBSITE FOR BUYING PARTS?
 # The folders here store all of the files used for each respective project

 ## Sumo-Bulls